openshift-kni/telco-ran-tools/HACKING.md

 Additionally, markdownlint-cli2 can be run manually using `make markdownlint`.

-## Updates to extract-ai.sh and extract-ocp.sh
+## Updates to extract-images.sh

-When updating the extract-ai.sh and extract-ocp.sh scripts, you will also need to update the ignition sample files and the corresponding documentation.
+When updating the `extract-images.sh` script, you will also need to update the ignition sample files and the corresponding documentation.
 This can be done by running:

 ```bash
 make update-resources
 ```

+Note that the `extract-images.sh` script is written by the ignition configs as `extract-ai.sh` and `extract-ocp.sh` in the different installation stages.
+The script name determines which set of downloaded images are loaded into container storage as part of the running stage, where `extract-ai.sh` loads the images from `ai-images.txt` for the initial assisted installer stage, while `extract-ocp.sh` loads the images from `ocp-images.txt` for the runtime platform.

 ## Building the image